stashed/docs/docs/guides/latest/troubleshooting/repo-locked/index.md

 section_menu_id: guides
 ---

-# Troubleshooting "Repository Locked" issue
+# Troubleshooting `"repository is already locked "` issue

 Sometime the backend repository get locked and subsequent backup fail.
 In this guide, we are going explain why this can happen and what you can do to solve the issue.